 I ran an earlier version of this post right after selling my first book.
-Because it’s one of my favorites, and because I so often need to hear these words myself, and because May B. marked its fifth year as a real, live book in January, I’m sharing them again today.
+Because it’s one of my favorites, and because I so often need to hear these words myself, and because May B. has been read and treasured for over eight years (what a gift!), I’m sharing them again today.

 If you want to do this with your life, stay focused and see this through.
 You’ve got to plow to the end of the row, girl.

 That simple phrase – plow to the end of the row – was enough to push Adrienne to continue.
 It became the title of both her album and lead song.
 I can’t quite explain what that interview meant to me, hearing an artist choose to create despite the struggle, to push against fear and sensibility and make it “to the end of the row.”

 I’ve carried this image with me for years, the plant metaphor standing in for artistic endeavor, the plow the unglamorous slog needed to dig deep and make it to the end.
 Sometimes I find it funny I’d choose a profession so bent on forcing me to wait, so full of uncertainty and disappointment.
 An almost foolish optimism has kept me working, trusting that the next editor or the next agent or the next story would be the one to launch my career.
 I’ve haunted mailboxes and inboxes, waiting for something positive to come through.
 I’ve ceremoniously sent off manuscripts, chanting, “Don’t come back!” (entertaining postal workers, for sure).* I’ve journaled again and again “this next editor is a perfect match!”, managing somehow to keep on plowing in the midst of little validation.